-See Figure 17-3 for the MSR layout and the bullets below for a description of the flags:
+See Figure 18-3 for the MSR layout and the bullets below for a description of the flags:

 - LBR (last branch/interrupt/exception) flag (bit 0) When set, the processor records a running trace of the most recent branches, interrupts, and/or exceptions taken by the processor (prior to a debug exception being generated) in the last branch record (LBR) stack.
-For more information, see the Section 17.5.1, "LBR Stack" (Intel® CoreTM2 Duo and Intel Atom® processor family) and Section 17.9.1, "LBR Stack" (processors based on Nehalem microarchitecture). - BTF (single-step on branches) flag (bit 1) When set, the processor treats the TF flag in the EFLAGS register as a "single-step on branches" flag rather than a "single-step on instructions" flag.
+For more information, see the Section 18.5.1, "LBR Stack" (Intel® CoreTM2 Duo and Intel Atom® processor family) and Section 18.9.1, "LBR Stack" (processors based on Nehalem microarchitecture). - BTF (single-step on branches) flag (bit 1) When set, the processor treats the TF flag in the EFLAGS register as a "single-step on branches" flag rather than a "single-step on instructions" flag.
 This mechanism allows single-stepping the processor on taken branches.
-See Section 17.4.3, "Single-Stepping on Branches," for more information about the BTF flag. - TR (trace message enable) flag (bit 6) When set, branch trace messages are enabled.
+See Section 18.4.3, "Single-Stepping on Branches," for more information about the BTF flag. - BLD (bus-lock detection) flag (bit 2) If this bit is set, OS bus-lock detection is enabled when CPL > 0.
+See Section 18.3.1.6. - TR (trace message enable) flag (bit 6) When set, branch trace messages are enabled.
 When the processor detects a taken branch, interrupt, or exception; it sends the branch record out on the system bus as a branch trace message (BTM).
-See Section 17.4.4, "Branch Trace Messages," for more information about the TR flag. - BTS (branch trace store) flag (bit 7) When set, the flag enables BTS facilities to log BTMs to a memory-resident BTS buffer that is part of the DS save area.
-See Section 17.4.9, "BTS and DS Save Area." - BTINT (branch trace interrupt) flag (bit 8) When set, the BTS facilities generate an interrupt when the BTS buffer is full.
+See Section 18.4.4, "Branch Trace Messages," for more information about the TR flag. - BTS (branch trace store) flag (bit 7) When set, the flag enables BTS facilities to log BTMs to a memory-resident BTS buffer that is part of the DS save area.
+See Section 18.4.9, "BTS and DS Save Area." - BTINT (branch trace interrupt) flag (bit 8) When set, the BTS facilities generate an interrupt when the BTS buffer is full.
 When clear, BTMs are logged to the BTS buffer in a circular fashion.
-See Section 17.4.5, "Branch Trace Store (BTS)," for a description of this mechanism.
+See Section 18.4.5, "Branch Trace Store (BTS)," for a description of this mechanism.

-Figure 17-3.
-IA32_DEBUGCTL MSR for Processors based on Intel Core microarchitecture
+Figure 18-3.
+IA32_DEBUGCTL MSR for Processors Based on Intel® CoreTM Microarchitecture

 - BTS_OFF_OS (branch trace off in privileged code) flag (bit 9) When set, BTS or BTM is skipped if CPL is 0.
-See Section 17.13.2. - BTS_OFF_USR (branch trace off in user code) flag (bit 10) When set, BTS or BTM is skipped if CPL is greater than 0.
-See Section 17.13.2. - FREEZE_LBRS_ON_PMI flag (bit 11) When set, the LBR stack is frozen on a hardware PMI request (e.g. when a counter overflows and is configured to trigger PMI).
-See Section 17.4.7 for details. - FREEZE_PERFMON_ON_PMI flag (bit 12) When set, the performance counters (IA32_PMCx and IA32_FIXED_CTRx) are frozen on a PMI request.
-See Section 17.4.7 for details. - FREEZE_WHILE_SMM (bit 14) If this bit is set, upon the delivery of an SMI, the processor will clear all the enable bits of IA32_PERF_GLOBAL_CTRL, save a copy of the content of IA32_DEBUGCTL and disable LBR, BTF, TR, and BTS fields of IA32_DEBUGCTL before transferring control to the SMI handler.
-If Intel Thread Director support was enabled before transferring control to the SMI handler, then the processor will also reset the Intel Thread Director history (see Section 14.6.11 for more details about Intel Thread Director enable, reset, and history reset operations).
+See Section 18.13.2. - BTS_OFF_USR (branch trace off in user code) flag (bit 10) When set, BTS or BTM is skipped if CPL is greater than 0.
+See Section 18.13.2. - FREEZE_LBRS_ON_PMI flag (bit 11) When set, the LBR stack is frozen on a hardware PMI request (e.g., when a counter overflows and is configured to trigger PMI).
+See Section 18.4.7 for details. - FREEZE_PERFMON_ON_PMI flag (bit 12) When set, the performance counters (IA32_PMCx and IA32_FIXED_CTRx) are frozen on a PMI request.
+See Section 18.4.7 for details. - FREEZE_WHILE_SMM (bit 14) If this bit is set, upon the delivery of an SMI, the processor will clear all the enable bits of IA32_PERF_GLOBAL_CTRL, save a copy of the content of IA32_DEBUGCTL and disable LBR, BTF, TR, and BTS fields of IA32_DEBUGCTL before transferring control to the SMI handler.
+If Intel Thread Director support was enabled before transferring control to the SMI handler, then the processor will also reset the Intel Thread Director history (see Section 15.6.11 for more details about Intel Thread Director enable, reset, and history reset operations).